mcdaniel/pandas_tutorial/pandas_tutorial.md

     print(letfreq['frequency'])
     mylist = letfreq['frequency'].tolist()

 For more complex extraction, there are two functions you use to extract row data from a data frame, loc() and iloc().
-The difference between these two functions is that .iloc() accesses a particular element as identified by the an interger in index in the "index" series (specified at the creation of the Dataframe) and .loc() is referenced by label.
+The difference between these two functions is that .iloc() accesses a particular element as identified by the an interger in index in the 'index' series (specified at the creation of the Dataframe) and .loc() is referenced by label.
 The function .at() also works like loc but is used for accessing a row/column cell and will raise a KeyError if it does not find that element.
 You can add both row and column to access individual elemements (see below).

     # Show a row of the table by index reference and integer row number
     print(letfreq.loc['b'])